 - Do not Ignore the Footer

 It might sound easy, but it takes effort!
-So, let’s dig deep into each one and see what you need to do in details, shall we?
+So, let’s dig deep into each one of these essential tips and see what you need to do in details, shall we?

 1. Secure Web Hosting and Domains